christianmagsigay/tigerpomdp/README.md

 **Does near-zero training NLL imply the learned FSC recovered the correct policy?**

-Low negative log-likelihood on the training set is not sufficient evidence that a method learned the true underlying policy.
+Low negative log-likelihood (NLL) on the training set is not sufficient evidence that a method learned the true underlying policy.
 This project directly tests policy recovery by replaying each learned model's greedy actions against the ground-truth Bayesian agent's trajectories, and separately checks